darrelln/sec/docs/cookbooks/cmd-exe.md

 ping /n 1 x.x.x.x
 ```

-## Recursively search current folder and sub-folders for any .vbs files:
+## Recursively search current folder and sub-folders for any .vbs files
 ```
 dir *.vbs /s /a                                     // Current and child directories dir C:\ /s /a /b | findstr /i ".vbs"                // Root and all child directories